paddy2806/Blinkit_Analysis/README.md

 # 🛒 Blinkit Sales Analytics Dashboard
-### 📊 Power BI & Excel Project | Business Intelligence | Retail Analytics
+### 📊 Power BI, Excel & SQL Project | Business Intelligence | Retail Analytics

 ---

-> **A retail business intelligence project transforming Blinkit sales data into actionable insights using Power BI and Excel.**
+> **A retail business intelligence project transforming Blinkit sales data into actionable insights using Power BI, Excel, and SQL.**
 > Designed to support data-driven decision-making across sales, product strategy, and outlet performance.

 ---

 ## 💼 About the Project

 This project simulates a real-world retail analytics scenario for **Blinkit**, a leading instant delivery platform in India.
 The goal was to analyze historical sales data and identify trends across:

 - 📦 Product categories
 - 🏬 Outlet performance (type, size, tier)